 Yet the camera gave me the ability to freeze life; to capture the world and process it at my own speed.
 It was my outlet for expression, creation, and a lens through which to better understand reality.
 Not much has changed since I first snapped the shutter.

 Born and raised in New York City, Robyn is a photographer, videographer, and journalist.
-She currently works as a Senior Strategy Analyst at the Wall Street Journal, looking at the future of print vs. digital, learning about the business side of media, and on a daily basis managing revenue streams for the newspaper within the Ad Sales division.
+She is a creative thinker with a strategic streak, currently working as the Vice President of Strategy and Analytics for NBCUniversal.
+Prior to this, she was the Director of Corporate Strategy and Development for the Associated Press where she had the opportunity to contribute her photographs to the organization’s renowned wire and before this led transformation efforts for the President’s Office at the Wall Street Journal, Dow Jones.
 She has studied at the Columbia University Graduate School of Journalism’s certificate program in Computer Science and Journalism, New York Film Academy, International Center for Photography, Maine Media Workshops, and Girl Develop It.
 In 2015, she was a finalist in National Geographic’s Street Photography contest and her work has been included in the Jewish Community Center of Manhattan’s exhibition “ImagiNation: Young Photographers Engage the World” and the Leonard Bernstein Festival of the Creative Arts at Brandeis University, where she completed her undergraduate studies in May 2013.

 In college, Robyn studied American Studies, Business, and Journalism, and wrote a 130-page senior thesis on the grounds for exporting America’s free press standard abroad, inspired by her experience as a 2012 Sorensen Fellow at the International Center for Ethics, Justice and Public Life.
 As a fellow, she received a grant to examine media ethics in post-genocide Rwanda, while also working as a news and photography intern for the largest daily newspaper in the country.
 Her reflections on the fellowship were published by the Ethics Center in 2012 and can be read here: “Tracing Roots: Uncovering Realities Beneath the Surface.”